sao-eht/ehthops/README.md

 # 2021-april
 EHT-HOPS calibration pipeline for 2021 data analysis

-The documentation can be accessed by opening **docs/build/html/index.html** in the browser.
+The documentation can be built using sphinx by entering the docs directory and typing

+    make html